thecomplexityproject/cognitivecomplexity/documentation/bugs.md

 A bug is discovered by someone which is able to understand the specs specified by the prime contractor or by one of its superiors.
 When this bug is discovered, he may fix the bug himself (if he is a developer), or ask one of his subordinates to do it.
 To be able to do that, the developer must find the set of code snippets causing this bug.
 Please note that for now, its only information is provided by the behavior of the system, not by the code itself.

 Then, the developer must understand *why* the behavior of the system is not correct.
-We can mention two ways of debugging

-#### Reverse debugging
+**Example**

-Assume that a client ask a developer to debug its Angular application, which should display the pre-tax price of some articles, but which displays the price including the VAT.
-What will do the developer ?
+Assume that a client ask a developer `d` to debug its Angular application, which should display the price including VAT of some articles, but which displays the pre-tax prices.
+This application was developed 6 months ago by a frontend developer `f` and a backend developer `b`, which had the same superior in the chain of responsibilities: a lead developer `l`.
+What will do our developer `d` to find the bug ?

 * Find and analyze the HTML component

-The developer knows the *consequence* of the bug: the displayed price is wrong.
-He will try to find its *cause*.
 His first step is to find the HTML component displaying the price.
-The *cause* of the bug is relative to this HTML file.
-Now, he needs to find in the HTML file the method which is called to display the price.
-This method is usually located in the TypeScript component relative to the HTML file.
-Assume that this function is called `displayPrice()`.
+After that, he needs to find in the HTML file the property name which is displaying the price.
+This property is located in the TypeScript component relative to the HTML file.
+Assume that this property is called `price`.

 * Find and analyze the TypeScript component

-The method `displayPrice()` is probably the *cause* of the wrong value displayed by the HTML file.
-Its *consequence* is the wrong behavior of the HTML file.
-Let's look at its implementation:
+The property `price` is provided by the method `displayPrice()`, which is calling a service returning an article with a given `idArticle`.

 ```ts
 @Component(...)